LCAV/easy-dsp/docs-source/docs/python-reference.md

 # Finally you start the callbacks blocking infinite loop
 # All code below will not be executed
-# This mecanism ensure the callbacks you specified to be called from the main thread
+# This mecanism ensures the callbacks you specified are called from the main thread
 # If you forget this call, your callbacks will never be called!
 browserinterface.loop_callbacks()
 ```

-In the following, when we talk about functions and variables, they all come from the module `browserinterface`, so you must prefixe them with `browserinterface.`.
+In the following, when we talk about functions and variables, they all come from the module `browserinterface`, so you must prefix them with `browserinterface.`.

 ## If the browser is not needed